xyz9911/FLAME/README.md

     tar -xvf touchdown_feature.tar
     ```

-3. (Optional) Download the pretrained checkpoint from [Hugging Face](https://huggingface.co/xyz9911/FLAME-init/tree/main) and place it in a custom folder.
+3. (Optional) Download the pretrained checkpoint (with 2-phase tuning) from [Hugging Face](https://huggingface.co/xyz9911/FLAME-init/tree/main) and place it in a custom folder.
 You need to specify the model_path in the training arguments.

 ### DeepSpeed Training
 We provide several training scripts (in the 'scripts' folder) using DeepSpeed ZERO-1 by default: